LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Application to transformer inference

-also satisfies $\Norm[\big]{|\Matrix{K}_w| (\One - \Matrix{q}')}{\infty} \leq \tau$. \end{proposition} \begin{proof} See Appendix~\ref{appendix:proposition:rms_norm}. \end{proof}
+also satisfies $\kappa_c(f, \Matrix{y}; \Matrix{q}') \leq \tau$. \end{proposition} \begin{proof} See Appendix~\ref{appendix:proposition:rms_norm_greedy}. \end{proof}

-Proposition~\ref{proposition:rms_norm} ensures that an almost-the-sparsest solution of the LAMP problem \eqref{eq:lamp_problem} can be obtained greedily: we need to sort the entries of $\Matrix{y}$ in descending order according to their squares, pick the smallest $s$ such that
+Proposition~\ref{proposition:rms_norm_greedy} guarantees that an almost-the-sparsest solution of the componentwise LAMP problem \eqref{eq:lamp_problem} has a closed-form expression and can be computed greedily: we need to sort the entries of $\Matrix{y}$ in descending order according to their squares, pick the smallest $s$ such that